-The second day opened with the "Hangover Keynote" from the lovely Jessica Rose, talking about the cost of expertise, and closed by amazing session from Avinash Changa – Ceo e Founder of WeMakeVR, introducing Virtual Reality; Past, Present and Future.
+The second day opened with the "Hangover Keynote" from the lovely Jessica Rose, talking about the cost of expertise, and was closed by an amazing session from Avinash Changa – Ceo e Founder of WeMakeVR, introducing Virtual Reality; Past, Present and Future.

 Held at The Impact Hub in Downtown Dubai, Codemotion Dubai's Regional Partner, Mohamad Harastani, officially opened the two-day conference which offered up a series of presentations, talks, and workshops, hosted by globally renowned coding experts, including: Bert Ertman (Luminis), Danilo Poccia (Amazon Web Services), Yan Cui (Just Eat), Alex Nadalin (Namshi), and Rachel Reese (jet.com).

 Topics discussed on the first day included Reece's presentation on, "Patterns and practices for real-world event-driven microservices" and Yan Cui's "F# in social gaming".
 On day two, Poccia gave a talk entitled, "Scaling up to your first 10 million users".

 In addition to a packed and informative programme of seminars and workshops, Codemotion Dubai has now provided the region with its first dedicated platform for pioneering developers to meet and network with like minded professionals and global specialists.

 Codemotion Rome!
 The next edition is behind us!

 Really a must attend event for developers, tech -lovers, innovators and, for the first time, journalists!
 Codemotion Rome was broadcast live on National Radio 1, taken up by dozens of newspapers and blogs.